dafyn/React-Native/README.md

 # React-Native
-me learninf react native to build a app
+me learning react native to build a app